vitamiin/vitamiin.github.io/README.md

 layout: page
 ---

-### Hey, I'm vitamiin, I'm a teenager who loves LL Dev & Reverse Engineering, welcome to my blog!
+### Hey, I'm vitamiin, I'm a teenager who loves low-level programming & reverse engineering, welcome to my blog!

 I tend to write projects related to Windows internals / virtualization, preferrably with Rust (as of late).